Skip to content

 }

 The traceId field is a unique identifier for the request.
-If you need to contact ChronosHub support about a failed request, include the traceId so we can look into what went wrong.
+Include it when contacting support so we can look into what went wrong.

 Authentication